My next adventure: Cluj-Napoca/Turda/Bran (Romania) – April 2025

-Today was the first of two tower experiences on this trip (the other one being in Minsk on Monday) thus headed to the Vilnius TV Tower.
-Now, an able bodied would have two walking options to reach this landmark, the easiest being through the lush green forests (Vingio Parkas) that seems to be of plenty in the city, the other one being to follow various dual carriageways.
-You can immediately guess which option muggins had to take…don’t be stupid, of course the forest walk isn’t going to be accessible!
+Today one headed to the Vilnius TV Tower.
+Now, an able bodied individual would have two walking options to reach this landmark, the easiest being through the lush green forests (Vingio Parkas) that seems to be of plenty in the city, the other one being to follow various dual carriageways.
+You can immediately guess which option one had to take…don’t be stupid, of course the forest walk isn’t going to be accessible!
 It is with this that we set off on our quest coincidentally straight through the financial district…

-Like many European cities, as soon as you step out of the city centre, the pavements aren’t exactly…smooth?
-It’s not all doom and gloom though, instead of having steep ramps to access underpasses, many have various elevators down akin to a metro station…
+Like many European cities, as soon as you step out of the city centre, the pavements aren’t exactly smooth?
+It’s not all doom and gloom though in Vilnius, rather than having steep ramps to access underpasses, many have elevators down from street level akin to a metro station…

-One of the reasons why I wanted to visit the TV Tower (bar it having an observation deck/restaurant) was due to its tragic role that it played in the opposition to the Soviet military seizure in 1991 where many were injured for which there is a museum in commemoration.
+One of the reasons why a visit the TV Tower (bar it having an observation deck/restaurant) was important was due to its tragic role that it played in the opposition to the Soviet military seizure in 1991 where many were injured for which there is a museum in commemoration.

-Tomorrow is our last full day in Vilnius before catching the train down to Minsk on Sunday afternoon.
-On our short walk on Wednesday evening, we discovered that a footpath runs for miles along the River Neris out of the city (which isn’t too far anyway) so the plan is just to see where we end up…
+Tomorrow is the last full day in Vilnius before one catches the train down to Minsk on Sunday afternoon.
+On our short walk on Wednesday evening, we discovered that a footpath runs for miles along the River Neris out of the city (which isn’t too far anyway) so the plan is to roll along said path and see where we end up.

 Previous Post